phospodka/reindexer/README.md

 ========================

 Reindexer is python convenience utility for reindexing elastic indices.
 It provides error handling and some sanity checking of counts as it process daily indices.
+The reindexing process is done using Logstash.
 Every operation is performed using a template that can be tailored as needed.
 Some replacement values are calculated but any number of other values can be supplied in the replacement.properties file.

 Dependencies
 ------------------------
+Relies on Logstash to perform reindexing.

+Relies on curl to perform queries against elasticsearch.

 Relies on a number of packages that should be standard install (I hope).